liferay/liferay-docs/develop/learning-paths/articles/06-enabling-search-and-indexing/02-updating-your-user-interface-for-search.markdown

 Indexers in Liferay's indexer registry are stored in a map and can be retrieved by specifying the indexer's class or class name.
 After you've retrieved the guestbook entry indexer, you use it, along with your search context, to run a search.
-The search results are returned as a `Hits` object which contains pointers to documents that correspond to guestbook entries.
+The search results are returned as `Hits` objects containing pointers to documents that correspond to guestbook entries.

     Hits hits = indexer.search(searchContext);

-Towards the end of the scriptlet, you loop through the hit documents, retrieve the corresponding guestbook entries, and add them to a list.
+Toward the end of the scriptlet, you loop through the hit documents, retrieve the corresponding guestbook entries, and add them to a list.
 That's how easy it is to obtain search results!